tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 ```

  The request URL specifies delete permissions on the pictures container for the designated interval.
-Note that the resource represented by the request URL is a blob, and the shared access signature is specified on that blob.
+The resource represented by the request URL is a blob, and the shared access signature is specified on that blob.
 It's also possible to specify it on the blob’s container to grant permission to delete any blob in the container.

 ```